Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Results

 \cite{Jiang2019} have studied the relation of galaxy size and halo properties using NIHAO and VELA simulations.
 They find that galaxy half-light radius ($R_{e}$) to be related with halo virial radius ($R_{vir}$) in following form: $R_{e}$ = 0.02 $(c/10)^{-0.7} R_{vir}$ where $c$ is the concentration of dark matter halo.
 According to this prediction, the galaxy-halo radius ratio should scale proportional to $(c/10)^{-0.7}$.
 We use the concentration-halo mass relation by \cite{Maccio2007} to infer the concentration corresponding to our measured halo masses and plot a galaxy-halo radius relation of the form $r_{1/2}$/$R_{\rm 200c}$ = 0.0125 $(c/10)^{-0.7}$ as a red dashed line in the right hand panel of Figure \ref{fig6}.
 Note that we have changed the normalization of relation proposed by \cite{Jiang2019} to better compare their prediction with our result on the variation of galaxy-halo radius ratio with halo mass.
 We can see that assuming a concentration-dependent relation of the form mentioned above leads to a monotonic rise in $r_{1/2}$/$R_{\rm 200c}$ with increasing halo mass.
-Even though there seems to be a rough qualitative agreement between our results and the concentration-dependent galaxy-halo radius relation in intermediate halo masses, we see evidence for a deviation from this prediction at the low and high halo mass ends.
+Even though there seems to be a rough qualitative agreement between our results and the concentration-dependent galaxy-halo radius relation in intermediate halo masses, we see indications for a deviation from this prediction at the low and high halo mass ends.

-The results presented in Figures \ref{fig5} and \ref{fig6} show evidence that the median galaxy size-halo radius relation deviates from linearity for low stellar masses ($< 10^{9.35} {\rm M}_{\odot}h^{-2}$) galaxies living in smaller haloes which display different galaxy-halo radius relation compared to galaxies more massive than this.
-Interestingly, $\log M^*$/(${\rm M}_{\odot}h^{-2}$) = 9.35 is also the point where one observes a break in the median galaxy size-stellar mass relation for our sample.
-The observed stellar mass dependence of the galaxy size-halo radius relation has not been seen in previous works.
-We discuss the implications of our results in the next section.
+\preetish{The results presented in Figures \ref{fig5} and \ref{fig6} show evidence that the median galaxy size-halo radius relation is roughly linear for galaxies more massive than $\sim 10^{9} {\rm M}_{\odot}h^{-2}$.
+We also find an indication of a different non-linear stellar mass-dependent relationship between the sizes of galaxies less massive than $\sim 10^{9}{\rm M}_{\odot}h^{-2}$ and their host dark matter halo radii.
+Interestingly, this is also the stellar mass range where galaxies follow different size-mass relations as compared to their more massive counterparts.
+The observed indication of the stellar mass dependence of the galaxy size-halo radius relation has not been seen in previous works.
+We discuss various issues that could lead to an indication of such non-linearity and the implications of its existence in the next section.}